How is borrowing limit computed?

 security withdrawn during the day is reduced from the available borrowing limit.

-Securities in excess of the required collateral for
+Securities in excess of the required collateral

-member after giving required notice as per the Regulations applicable for the
+a member after giving required notice as per the Regulations applicable for the

 segment.
 Securities credited to the lender’s GILT account, on account of its